Andrei-Olaru/DataBase-Management-Python-Flask/README.md

 # DataBase-Management-Python-Flask
 This project is a web application developed using Python and Flask, designed to manage data within a database.
+The application enables users to perform CRUD (Create, Read, Update, Delete) operations through a user-friendly interface.
+Users can add new records, modify existing entries, and delete data as needed.
+Flask handles the backend logic, connecting to the database and managing routes, while templates ensure a clean and intuitive user experience.
+The project is ideal for managing structured data efficiently and securely in a web environment.